tu2/os_specific/linux/README.md

-Howtos and configuration files speciffic to linux os.
+Howto's and configuration files speciffic to linux os.

 # Online resources